anchpop/popovitch-blog/content/blog/explaining-the-abstract-algorithm/index.md

 What we're really done here is described in a very high level way how to 1) find the shortest path between a mysterious element in a virtual redex and 2) use that path to optimally reduce a virtual redex.
 So, any reduction algorithm that is optimal must:

-1) Compute the normal form of am expression without reducing any path corresponding to a virtual redex more than once.
+1) Compute the normal form of an expression without reducing any path corresponding to a virtual redex more than once.

-2) Compute the normal form of am expression without reducing any uneccsary path.
+2) Compute the normal form of an expression without reducing any unnecessary path.

 This concept of virtual redexes is very important for understanding the abstract algorithm.
 For more information, see part 2 once it comes out!